-- "Calling-in": Customers log into a web site, or call an automated phone line to quickly check if their Bottle ID is valid for the given Lot number.
+- "Calling-in": Customers log into a web site, or call an automated phone line (or the product beeps into the phone) to quickly check if their Bottle ID is valid for the given Lot number.
 (Yes/No response.) - Works at the consumer, pharmacy, or wholesale level. - Callers may or may not remain anonymous.
 (Pros & Cons). - Useful even if only a very small fraction of customers participate.
 A very high percentage of the fakes called-in will be detected.